 Please carefully consider the information contained in this proxy statement and respond as soon as possible so that your shares will be represented at the Annual Meeting.
-You can respond by following the instructions for granting a proxy to vote presented on the notice of the meeting and internet availability you received for the Annual Meeting; if you received paper copies of the Company's proxy materials, you can respond by completing, signing and dating your proxy card and returning it in the enclosed envelope.
+You can respond by following the instructions for granting a proxy to vote presented in the Notice of Annual Meeting and Internet Availability you received; if you received paper copies of the Company's proxy materials, you can respond by completing, signing and dating your proxy card and returning it in the enclosed envelope.
 Alternatively, you may attend the Annual Meeting and vote your shares in person.
 If you grant a proxy to vote online, by telephone, or mail in a proxy card, you may still attend the Annual Meeting and vote in person; in this case, only your in-person votes will count.